Centrality of shortest paths: Algorithms and complexity results: Abstract

 \section{Abstract}

-The degree centrality of a node, defined to be the number of nodes adjacent to it, can be used as a measure of importance of a node to the structure of a network.
-This metric can be extended to paths in a network, where the degree centrality of a path is defined to be the number of nodes adjacent to it.
-In this paper, we reconsider the problem of finding the most degree-central shortest path in an unweighted network.
-We propose a polynomial algorithm with the worst-case running time of $O(|V|^3(\Delta(G))^2)$, where $|V|$ is the number of vertices in the network and $\Delta(G)$ is the maximum degree of the graph.
-We conduct a numerical study of our algorithm on synthetic and real-world networks and compare our results to the existing literature.
-In addition, we show that the same problem is NP-hard when a weighted graph is considered.
+The centrality of a node is often used to measure its importance to the structure of a network.
+Some centrality measures can be extended to measure the importance of a path.
+In this paper, we consider the problem of finding the most central shortest path.
+We show that the computational complexity of this problem depends on the measure of centrality used and, in the case of degree centrality, whether the network is weighted or not.
+We develop a polynomial algorithm for the most degree-central shortest path problem with the worst-case running time of $O(|E||V|^2\Delta(G))$, where $|V|$ is the number of vertices in the network, $|E|$ is the number of edges in the network, and $\Delta(G)$ is the maximum degree of the graph.
+In addition, we show that the same problem is NP-hard on a weighted graph.
+Furthermore, we show that the problem of finding the most betweenness-central shortest path is solvable in polynomial time, while finding the most closeness-central shortest path is NP-hard, regardless of whether the graph is weighted or not.
+We also develop an algorithm for finding the most betweenness-central shortest path with a running time of $O(|E|^2|V|^2)$ on both weighted and unweighted graphs.
+To conclude our paper, we conduct a numerical study of our algorithms on synthetic and real-world networks and compare our results to the existing literature.